The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Methodology

 \subsection{Stage~2: Technique Translation Layer}

 Stage~2 bridges the gap between high-level behavioral descriptions and executable steps.
-Existing CTI typically states \emph{what} occurred, not \emph{how}, and therefore lacks the procedural semantics needed for automation.
-Some interpretation is required to fill this gap.
+Existing CTI typically states \emph{what} occurred, not \emph{how}, and lacks the procedural semantics needed for automation.

-For each technique in the tactic-ordered list as shown on Figure~\ref{fig:full_chart}, we extract the behavior implied by the structured representation, examine whether prior examples or public repositories (e.g., Atomic Red Team - ART) offer templates, refine the action according to platform constraints, privilege requirements, and environmental assumptions, and define an executable step that captures the intended behavior without contradicting the available intelligence.
-When parameters, preconditions, or environmental bindings are absent from the structured input, they are explicitly documented.
-Provenance is recorded in a lightweight form to preserve traceability between CTI entities and the resulting steps.
-Stage~2 produces context-aware, executable steps, along with explicit documentation of assumptions and provenance, linking each step to its supporting CTI sources.
+Stage~2 operates on a campaign's tactic-ordered technique list.
+For each technique, we extract the behavior implied by the structured representation and check whether public repositories (e.g., Atomic Red Team) offer templates.
+Language model assistance may be used to draft candidate commands, but these are refined and validated against platform constraints, privilege requirements, and environmental assumptions.

+The output is an executable step reflecting the intended behavior without contradicting the available intelligence.
+When parameters, preconditions, or bindings are absent, these are documented explicitly.
+Lightweight provenance is recorded to maintain traceability between CTI entities and resulting steps.
+Stage~2 thus produces context-aware executable steps, along with explicit documentation of assumptions and provenance.

+A concrete example illustrates this process.
+In \emph{ShadowRay} campaign, structured CTI and \attack{} identify \texttt{T1190} (Exploit Public-Facing Application) and describe abuse of exposed Ray services, but do not specify the endpoint, parameters, or success check required in the laboratory SUT.
+Stage~2 begins with a generic template or placeholder command, which the analyst then binds to the environment.
+In our Docker-backed instantiation, this binding led to the concrete command \texttt{curl -X POST -F 'cmd=whoami' http://172.21.0.20:5055/exec}.
+CTI provides the behavioral intent and campaign context, while the analyst adds the specific target address, service, request format, and validation logic.
+Stage~3 then packages the validated commands for campaign execution.

+After candidate commands are drafted, whether from public templates, language-model assistance, or manual translation, the analyst's role is to validate ordering, environmental assumptions, and parameter binding rather than to reconstruct the behavioral environment from scratch.
+In the focal workflows, most Stage~2 effort involves binding missing parameters and checking SUT consistency.
+The required bindings typically fall into recurring categories: target endpoints and ports, command parameters, privilege assumptions, host-local paths or credentials, and validation checks.